 Feeding America provides a 401(k) defined contribution plan (the Plan) for substantially all employees.
 In addition to employee contributions, Feeding America contributes 3.00% of each participant's compensation to the Plan.
 Feeding America makes an additional matching contribution of 3.00% if the employee contributes a minimum of 1.00% of their salary to the Plan.
 These employer contributions are made beginning with the employee's participation in the Plan (the employee's date of hire).
-Total retirement expense and contributions made by Feeding America for the years ended June 30, 2023 and 2022, were \$2,659 and \$2,375, respectively.
+Total retirement expense and contributions made by Feeding America for fiscal years 2024 and 2023, were \$3,099 and \$2,659, respectively.